-Tech support scams are rampant these days, and tech scammers are obnoxiously brash.
+Tech support scams are rampant today, and tech scammers are obnoxiously brash.
 How do I know?
 Because it hits close to home.
 My elderly father was a victim not very long ago.

 Before he moved to an assisted living community and when he lived in his own home, my dad would typically receive three or more scam calls a day.
 You know, folks purporting to be the IRS, the “Warranty Department,” the Social Security Administration, Publisher’s Clearinghouse, etc. It was pretty easy to tell that these were scams.

-In Dad’s case, after a couple of hours, the phony technician reported that the virus had been removed, and Dad could get back to work.
-When Dad hung up with the man, he soon discovered that his computer had been corrupted and he could no longer access any files.
+In Dad’s case, after a couple of hours, the phony technician reported that the virus had been removed, and Dad could return to work.
+When Dad hung up with the man, he soon discovered that his computer had been corrupted, and he could no longer access any files.
 The fraudster had placed malware on his computer.
 Now, Dad was stuck with a computer that had irreparable damage, and he was also out $249.

 If you’ve had a similar experience, don’t buy into these false claims.
 Fake “technicians” are out to steal your money and personal information, not fix your device.
-In my Dad’s case, Geek Squad could not repair all of the damage and could not retrieve Dad’s lost files, so the computer basically had to be thrown out – files and all.
-He complained through several federal and local websites as well as Microsoft’s website but to no avail.
+In my Dad’s case, Geek Squad could not repair all of the damage and retrieve Dad’s lost files, so the computer had to be thrown out – files and all.
+He complained through several federal and local websites and Microsoft’s website but to no avail.

 So, if you receive a phone call that you aren’t expecting from someone who claims there is a problem with your computer, hang up.
 You can also visit Microsoft for more helpful tips.

-Laurie Head is an owner of AIS Network.
+Laurie Head is the owner of AIS Network.